-- a. the control of the Declared Plants is incidental to the control of other species, and the Declared Plants are not the primary species targeted by the project; - b. the control of Declared Plants is a small, but important part of a larger project; - c. the control of Declared Plants is key to, or permitted by, the funding body from which the project may be supported. - d.
-The funding of weed control will support public-private partnership projects.
+- a.
+The control of Declared Plants is incidental to the control of other species, and the Declared Plants are not the primary species targeted by the project; - b.
+The control of Declared Plants is a small, but important part of a larger project; - c.
+The control of Declared Plants is key to, or permitted by, the funding body from which the project may be supported. - d.
+The funding of weed control will support public-private partnership projects, with a comparative contribution from all partners.